 as to that moving feeling in his feet.

 The wind blows out the moon and stars

 of a night grown old before its time.

 Thoughts of one girl on my heart --

 I once sang her my rough lullaby --

 Will I find the finish

 to be the beginning once again?

-Rough cut video posted to YouTube 10/22/09.
-Click here to watch the video.
+The rough cut video was posted on YouTube on 10/22/09 - click here to watch that video.